Climate Engineering in Context Conference Series: Critical Global Discussions

-- Bringing together the debate’s diverse stakeholders – academics as well as representatives from the policy and civil society communities.
+- Bringing together diverse stakeholders – academics as well as representatives from the policy and civil society communities.

-- Providing a forum to (1) present and discuss results, (2) review the state of the debate, and (3) scope key research questions and challenges for academia and society.
+- Providing a forum to (1) present and discuss research findings, (2) review the state of the debate, and (3) scope key future questions and challenges for academia and society.

-- Providing a platform for networking, collaboration and exchange across disciplines, sectors (particularly academia, policy and civil society), countries, continents, and generations.
+- Providing a platform for co-creation, networking, collaboration and exchange across disciplines, sectors, countries, continents, and generations.

 The unique feature of the CEC conference series has always been the increasing integration of transdisciplinary and co-creative approaches through interactive session formats.
 The conference organisers hope that this will widen perspectives, and contextualise “climate engineering” within ideas about large-scale interventions into global systems and sustainable transformations.
 CEC21 invites discussion of all approaches historically aggregated under the term “climate engineering”, and additionally aims to contextualise them among other proposed responses to climate change, including mitigation, adaptation, de-growth, rewilding and ecological restoration.
 The conference organisers encourage participation by anyone from the academic, policy, civil society or public spheres interested in the ethical, cultural, political, economic and scientific implications of such climate interventions.